October 1, 2020

 And during that project, I missed a lot of research project “steps”—partially because I didn’t know how many steps were necessary, and partially because I was afraid of feedback.

 I hadn't checked in with my stakeholders to truly understand their problem or expected outcome.
 I didn't collect any hypotheses or assumptions the team had on the topic.
 I also didn't write a research plan (nor did I know about research plans).
-My stakeholder follow-up wasn't great, and I didn't do a retrospective on the project.
+My follow-up wasn't great, and I didn't do a retrospective on the project.

 I was new to user research, so it's understandable why I missed so much on my first tries.
 However, the gaps in my projects were apparent, and caused wasted time and frustrated stakeholders.